ember-learn/guides-source/guides/release/tutorial/ember-data.md

 });
 ```

+Note that we have used ES6 [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring) with const declaration.
 We now have a model object that we can use for our Ember Data implementation.

 ### Updating the Model Hook